coffeeroaster/unstoppable-web2.0/README.md

 ### More detail -- how does this work?

 * The postgres Docker image will execute any .sh, load and .sql, .sql.gz file in /docker-entrypoint-initdb.d
+* Note that when testing this locally with Docker there are no volumes.
+This is by design.
+Everything persistent should be uploaded to the Skynet.
 * The custom docker image creates a shell script called (0.sh) -- you can review it in `pg-0/dbout.sh`
 * `0.sh` will reads in the following env vars: `BACKUP_SYKNET_URL` and `BACKUP_PASS`.
 It retrieves the encrypted zip file from Skynet and decrpyts it with `BACKUP_PASS`.
 Finally the sql script is loaded into the DB.
 * `pg-0` or the postgres master starts up.